seperot/sepe-devblog/src/pages/making-wear-os/index.md

 ###Starting the project off
 ![Watch](./images/trtlwear.png)

 Starting off, WearOS is the same as Android for 99% of things.
-Meaning you can write this in Kotlin (or Java if you love some boilerplate) and use all the same Android libraries.
+Meaning you can write the app Kotlin (or Java if you love some boilerplate) and use all the same Android libraries.
 So for folder structures and initializing the project can be done in Android Studio just like you would a phone app.
 For Turtle Wear 2.0, there are two important entry points.
 The CanvasWatchFaceService and the MainActivity.

 ####CanvasWatchFaceService
 The CanvasWatchFaceService is the place where you run all the watch face visuals.
 You set an inner class that contains a CanvasWatchFaceService.Engine() which deals with refresh speeds, ambient and active visuals, and custom tap commands.
 The CanvasWatchFaceService is pretty standard and should look something like the below: